 - “Any dog of any type designated for the purposes of this section by an order of the Secretary of State, being a type appearing to him to be bred for fighting or to have the characteristics of a type bred for that purpose.”

 The 1991 Dangerous Dogs Act was introduced following a series of high-profile attacks on children.
 Targeting a breed or type is dangerous as it lulls people with dogs who are not of a banned breed type into a false sense of security.
 No breed of dog is any more or less likely to bite than any other; the circumstances surrounding the incident, the background of the dog and the environment in which an incident occurs which is far more important in determining the outcome.
 Read more about this topic.

 Specialist advice on dog law

-This website is provided by Cooper & Co Solicitors which is run by Trevor Cooper.
+This website (link below) is provided by Cooper & Co Solicitors which is run by Trevor Cooper.
 Trevor has been qualified as a Solicitor for 23 years and has wide ranging expertise on the law relating to dogs.
 Some general information is provided on this website but every case should be determined on its own individual merits, so we urge you to seek specific advice on your particular dog-related legal problem.